aws-samples/eks-workshop/content/beginner/190_ocean/deploying_apps.md

 ip-192-168-92-222.us-west-2.compute.internal   Ready     <none>    8m9s      v1.14.8-eks-b8860f
 {{< /output >}}

-In additinon, the scale up activity should be logged in the Ocean Cluster's log tab:
+In addition, the scale up activity should be logged in the Ocean Cluster's log tab:
 <img src="/images/ocean/scale_up_log.png" alt="Scale up log"/>

 Clicking on "view details" will open up a window with additional information about the scaling activity: